cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-Once the counterparty has aborted the handshake and cleared all upgrade state, the aborting chain will also need to clear its remaining upgrade state (error receipt) in order to ensure that this stale upgrade state does not interfere with future upgrades.
+Once the counterparty has also aborted the handshake and cleared all upgrade state, the aborting chain will also need to clear its remaining upgrade state (error receipt) in order to ensure that this stale upgrade state does not interfere with future upgrades.
 To do this a relayer can send a `ChanUpgradeCancelConfirmMsg` to the handler on the original aborting chain's handler:

 ```typescript
 function chanUpgradeCancelConfirm(